Tomiwakukoyi/tomiwakukoyi/README.md

 - 🌱 I’m currently learning **AWS, Next.js and Backend development**

-- 👯 I’m looking to collaborate on [Jobbifyy](https://github.com/Tomiwakukoyi/jobbifyyweb.git)
+- 👯 I’m looking to collaborate on [Jobbed ( Working With React Native](https://github.com/Tomiwakukoyi/jobbed.git)

-- 🤝 I’m looking for help with [Jobbifyy](https://github.com/Tomiwakukoyi/jobbifyyweb.git)
+- 🤝 I’m looking for help with [InfoCrypto](https://github.com/Tomiwakukoyi/infocrypto.git)

 - 👨‍💻 All of my projects are available at [https://linkedin.com/in/tomiwakukoyi](https://linkedin.com/in/tomiwakukoyi)